 Show the appropriate keyboard type. iOS provides several different keyboard types, each designed to facilitate a different type of input.
 To streamline data entry, the keyboard displayed during the editing of a text view should be appropriate for the type of content in the field.
 For a complete list of available keyboard types, see the UIKeyboardType constant of UITextInputTraits.

-For implementation details, see UITextView.
+For developer guidance, see UITextView.